 Mt Yangbew stands next to Mt Kalugong and you can climb both mountains on the same day.
 There is actually a trail from Brgy Tawang to Mt Kalugong although I’m not sure if this is still open.
 If you’re not sure, just wait for a taxi and tell the driver to take you to Mt Kalugong.
 The fare should range from Php 120-Php150.

 For your Information:

-If you need further information that may help in setting up your itinerary to Mt.
-Yangbew in La Trinidad, simply ask them on the comment section below.
-You can also message us on our facebook page namely, Daniel’s Eco-Travels.
+If you need further information that may help in setting up your itinerary to Mount Yangbew in La Trinidad, post it in the comment section below.
+You can also message us on our Facebook Page, Daniel’s Eco-Travels.
 I will be more than glad and willing to answer them whenever I can:)